tolgee/tolgee-platform/Hacktobefest2024.md

 # Welcome to Hacktoberfest 2024 with Tolgee

-Join the community this Hacktoberfest by contributing to Tolgee!
+Join the community at Hacktoberfest by contributing to Tolgee!

 ![Hacktobefest 2024](https://github.com/user-attachments/assets/ac1bd9c1-fc1f-4375-9bf5-8e8c9b41cc15)